ms-codess/Patient-Appointment-Prediction/README.md

 📊 Dataset

-This project uses the No-show Medical Appointments dataset from Kaggle, which contains 110,527 appointment records collected from public hospitals in Brazil.
+This project uses the No-show Medical Appointments dataset from [Kaggle](https://www.kaggle.com/datasets/joniarroba/noshowappointments) which contains 110,527 appointment records collected from public hospitals in Brazil.

 🏥 Key Features: